BrentFarris/TheLastValkyrie/docs/commander-x16-hello-world-6502-assembly.md

 **\*=$0801** = BASIC launcher

-Now lets go over what the byes are after `!byte`.
+Now lets go over what the bytes are after `!byte`.

 **$01,$08** = Two bytes tell the computer to LOAD the .PRG file at the $0801 address (this two bytes are NOT going to be loaded into memory they just tell "where to put the program in to memory")